-The Nobska Cranberry Blush is a Seyval / Cranberry blend.
+Nobska Cranberry Blushis a Seyval / Cranberry blend.
 One can't drive through the Cape without seeing all of the rosy-red cranberry bogs about!
 This was a beautiful blush blend, not too sweet, not too tart.
 For simplicity, they purchase the juice of cranberries from a major local vendor.

 We toured the vineyards themselves, watching the workers prune the vines and learning more about Cape Cod's organic approach.
 They use ladybugs and praying mantisses to curb pests, and even allow Japanese beetles to help them thin out the leaves a bit in mid-summer.
 Both owners of the winery have PhDs in Biochemistry, so they study every aspect of the vines' growth, taking notes and studying the results.
 Their wine shows the effort put into it.

 Cape Cod Winery is open Memorial Day through October, with tastings on Saturday and Sunday 12-5.
 During July and August hours are Thursday to Sunday 12-5 for winetasting and sales.